mask1no/The-Keymaker/PRD.md

-# The Keymaker – ResearchProductand Design (RPD)
+# The Keymaker – Research, Product and Design (RPD)

 ## Executive Summary

 The Keymaker is a Solana bundler application for executing transactions through Jito Block Engine.
 This document outlines the current implementationarchitecture decisionsand development roadmap for a working proto type with core bundling functionality.

-**Current Status**: Working proto type with basic Jito integrationwal let authenticationand bundle submission capabilities.
+**Current Status**: Working prototype with basic Jito integration, wallet authentication, and bundle submission capabilities.

 ## Vision & Mission

+### Product Vision
-### Product VisionThe Keymaker is the definitive thin cockpit for Solana execution.
-The UI orchestrates whilethe server handles all heavy lifting.
-It delivers an **operator-grade experience** for planning and launching bundles w, i, t, h:
+The Keymaker is the definitive thin cockpit for Solana execution.
+The UI orchestrates while the server handles all heavy lifting.
+It delivers an **operator-grade experience** for planning and launching bundles with:

 - **Military-grade reliability**
 - **Crystal-clear guardrails**